Chippa United F.C.: Stadium

 During the club's early seasons in Cape Town, it used Philippi Stadium as its home ground.
 The stadium was used from 2009–10 to 2011–12 and again in 2013–14.

-Following the 2011–12 the club was promoted from the Premier Soccer League's National First Division to the Premier Division.
-Philippi Stadium was deemed not to be up to standard to host matches in the Premier Division.
+Following the 2011–12 the club was promoted from the Premier Soccer League's National First Division to the Premiership.
+Philippi Stadium was deemed not to be up to standard to host matches in the Premiership.
 Due to this, the club hosted its matches at Athlone Stadium and Cape Town Stadium.
 However, the ground had previously been used by Vasco da Gama during the 2010–11 season.
 From March 2013, the club was allowed to host matches at Philippi Stadium.

-Following the 2013–14 season the club was promoted to the Premier Division once more.
+Following the 2013–14 season the club was promoted to the Premiership once more.
 During the off season, the club announced that it would move to Port Elizabeth.
 The club and municipality announced a three-year deal to use Nelson Mandela Bay Stadium.
 The municipality also announced that certain matches would be played at the city's Wolfson Stadium and Gelvandale Stadium.
 During the 2014–15 season, the club was forced to host matches at the Wolfson Stadium.

 According to a report tabled by the Nelson Mandela Bay mayor's office, Chippa United's contract to play in the city is for 18 years, beginning with the 2014–15 season, and thus running to 2031–32.

 During the 2015–16 season, the club announced plans to host some of its matches at East London's Buffalo City Stadium.
 The club cited the high cost of hosting matches at the Nelson Mandela Bay Stadium, and lack of paying spectators as reasons for the decision.